 You may overlook Dublin, Ohio as a destination to explore if you’re not a golfer or a country club socialite, but we promise there is much more to Ohio’s Emerald City than golf polos, soccer moms, and roundabouts (be careful, they’re everywhere up there).
-Take our advice, Dublin is becoming one of the next best destinations for food, entertainment, and off campus drinking.
+Take our advice, Dublin is becoming one of Central Ohio’s best destinations for food, entertainment, and late night shenanigans.
 In addition, countless parks, outdoor events, and sightseeing opportunities give this enormous Columbus suburb its own personality worthy of your time this summer.

 If you’re in the mood for something more upscale, head across the river to Dublin’s newest dining, retail, and residential location known as the Bridge Street District.
-This “urbanburb” (whatever the hell that means) has transformed a former driving range into a haven for our generation.
+This “urbanburb” has transformed a former driving range into a haven for our generation.
 Growing every week with new stores and places to eat, Bridge Street has already become the perfect place to spend an evening in Dublin.

 Head over to Cap City Diner, a brand new location for one the best of Cameron Mitchell’s dining experiences.
 Keep the classy vibe going with cocktails at the AC Lounge, the swanky new hotel bar located on the ground floor, or head on up to VASO, a rooftop bar that sits eight stories up and overlooks the entire district.
 Of course it’ll be hard to ignore all of the noise and fun you hear from the new PiNS Mechanical Bar and it’s just a short walk away.